sui-foundation/sui-demo-day-hk/README.md

 - The project must be deployed to Sui Devnet or Testnet
 - At least one of the project's team members must be able to attend the Sui Demo Day in-person to present the project
-- Prizes require the winning team to pass KYC
+- At least one member of the team must pass KYC to receive prizes
 - For details legal terms and conditions of the Sui Demo Day contest, please check [here](placeholder)

-## Contest Structure
+## Primary Tracks

+- **DeFi and Payments**
+- **NFT and Gaming**
+- **Infrastructure and Dev Tooling**
+- **DID, Governance and Social**

-### Registration - March 19th to April 15th
+## Registration - March 19th to April 15th

-1. Fill out this registration template form, and change the file name to your project or team name, so that the file name would be of the form `[project/team name].md`.
+1. Fill out this registration template form, and change the file name to your project or team name, so that the file name would be of the form `[project name].md`.

-2. Open a PR to submit the filled out registration template under the folder of the appropriate track that your project will be competing in.
+2. Open a PR to submit the filled out registration template under the folder of the appropriate primary track that your project will be competing in.
 If your project can fall under multiple tracks, please pick one that fits best.

 *Note that a project can only register under one track.*